brazil-data-cube/bdc-catalog/docs/sphinx/tutorial.rst

 Access Collections
 ++++++++++++++++++

-In order to search for Items, please, take a look in the next query.
+In order to search for Collections, please, take a look in the next query.
 To retrieve all collections from database use:

 .. literalinclude:: ../../examples/query_collections.py
    :language: python